ttscoff/popclipextensions/README.md

 ## Installation

-For the time being, I'm just including these as source, not `.popclipextz` packages.
+This repository only includes these as source bundles (`.popclipext`), not packaged `.popclipextz` versions.
 To install, just make sure the extension of a folder is `.popclipext` and double click it in Finder.
-An up-to-date package of bundled versions is [available on my site](http://brettterpstra.com/2013/03/12/more-markdown-for-popclip/).
+An up-to-date package of the bundled versions is [available on my site](http://brettterpstra.com/projects/bretts-popclip-extensions).

 <!-- EXTENSIONS -->